karagol-taner/HGVS-missense-variants-to-FASTA/README.md

    pip install biopython
    ```

-### Usage
+### Usage/Features
+1. Cross-Platform: Supports Windows, Mac, and Linux.
+Compatible with High Performance Computing (HPC).

-1. Follow the prompts to input the required information, including the protein/gene name, wild-type sequence, variant notations, and the desired filename for the output FASTA file.
-For running the Python script:
+2. Quick Start: Follow the prompts to input the required information, including the protein/gene name, wild-type sequence, variant notations, and the desired filename for the output FASTA file.
-    - Option 1 (RECOMMENDED, for all platforms): You can install the package via pip, and use the command HGSVtoFASTA directly:
-      ```
-      pip install HGVStoFASTA
-      HGVStoFASTA
-      ```

-    - Option 2 (for all platforms): You can run the script directly from Google Colab: [HGVS-to-FASTA.ipynb on Google Colab](https://colab.research.google.com/drive/1yiqgo0joTMsBdOz57pTI6i5LgBDWO3zw?usp=sharing).

-    - Option 3 (for Windows): You can directly run this .EXE file: [Download .EXE file](https://drive.google.com/file/d/1rrDwS52b_H1F8sdb93SGLpxQ4JhbRyBB/view?usp=sharing).

 3. Input types for variants
    - 1-Manual Input
    - 2-File Input: Users can input variant notations from a text file, making it convenient to handle large lists of variants.